-Merchandising execution is the activities related to managing the last “three feet” of the buying/merchandising plan.
+Merchandising Execution includes all the activities related to managing the last “three feet” of the buying/merchandising plan.
 Today, this in-store activity is managed by a myriad of organizations, some internal and some outsourced.
-The opportunity to enhance the customer experience through better in-stock conditions, signage, event merchandising has never been greater.
+The opportunity to enhance the customer experience through better in-stock conditions, signage, and event execution has never been greater.
 Additionally, speed and efficiency are becoming increasingly important.

 There is a growing need to review merchandising execution holistically.
 What are all of the continuity and seasonal activities?
 Is the current organization designed for speed and efficiency?
 What work should be insourced and outsourced?
 How do I achieve and measure the value of merchandising excellence?